What makes a good client experience?

 - Remember anecdotes.
 Beyond notes on their insurance needs, make notes about them personally that you can refer to later.
 You remembering their kids’ names at your next meeting, for example, will further show them you paid attention and care about more than selling a policy.

-We have a few tips for selling to the modern insurance consumer, as well:
+We have a few tips for selling, as well:

 - Offer educational material.
 This could be information sheets on the coverage you’re suggesting for them that you print out and give to them or send to them within a follow-up email.
 Or, it could be